solmazkh114/Bitcoin_weekly_ROI_forecasting/README.md

 The final model performance is promising, as it outperformed the baseline model with a benchmark MAE < 3.

-This repository contains five notebooks that document our approach to answering the main question of the tournament:
+This repository contains five notebooks, each with detailed descriptions and explanations of the approaches and techniques used.

 1. Analysis_Statistical_Models:
 In this notebook, we downloaded Bitcoin price data, calculated ROI, and explained the datasets used in the project.
 We also trained and evaluated statistical models.